Written byAnna Yuan

 MacBook trackpad not working: Reset trackpad

-Most of you may have changed the settings of the Mac trackpad according to your own preferences, then your Macbook Pro trackpad not clicking issues may happen.
+Most of you may have changed the Mac trackpad settings according to your own preferences, then your Macbook Pro trackpad not clicking issues may happen.
 What's worse, it may make your MacBook touchpad become unresponsive.

 To let the trackpad on your MacBook Air or MacBook Pro get back to work, do the following: